Crosspost: Bloodlines #3 - The Indigo Spell

 The overarching story line continues to be paced off well, with Sydney and Adrian finally taking their friendship to the level of a tentative relationship, and with the appearance of a new antagonist more powerful than any Sydney has faced up until now.

-"Of course not," I scoffed.
+"Are we going to run off to the Keepers?" he suggested."Of course not," I scoffed.
 "That'd be cowardly and immature.
 And you'd never survive without hair gel - though you might like their moonshine."

 The Indigo Spell is a comfortable middle ground for a series - ferocious action combined with cheesy and heart warming romance and serious character development.
 And my favourite parts about the Bloodlines series are yet to come.